 Usually, this jutting-out portion of the trailer is home to the master bedroom, creating a nice, private space for sleeping.
 However, it is possible for this portion to be home to something else, especially if the trailer has been remodeled in any way.

 There are many makes and models of fifth wheels out there.
 However, whether you invest in a luxury fifth wheel or the least expensive model on the market, you can count on this unusual shape.
+For more, see our guide to fifth wheels.

 Travel Trailers Basics